Thargomindah Regeneration Project

 Project Information:

-The Thargomindah Regeneration Project is a Human-Induced Regeneration (HIR) project located on Thargomindah Station, approximately 15 kilometres southeast of the township of Thargomindah in South West Queensland.
-Registered in September 2023, the project spans a substantial 47,003 hectares within the Bulloo Shire.
-The project is situated on the banks of the Bulloo River, an area traditionally used for extensive pastoral grazing.
+Thargomindah Regeneration Project is a Human-Induced Regeneration (HIR) project located on Thargomindah Station, approximately 15km southeast of the town of Thargomindah in the Bulloo Shire of South West Queensland.
+It was registered in September 2023 and covers a substantial 47,003.48 hectares.